-In the multiengine interface, parallel commands can raise Python exceptions, just like serial commands.
-But it is a little subtle, because a single parallel command can actually raise multiple exceptions (one for each engine the command was run on).
-To express this idea, we have a CompositeError exception class that will be raised in most cases.
-The CompositeError class is a special type of exception that wraps one or more other types of exceptions.
+Parallel commands can raise Python exceptions, just like serial commands.
+This is complicated by the fact that a single parallel command can raise multiple exceptions (one for each engine the command was run on).
+To express this idea, we have a CompositeError exception class that will be raised when there are multiple errors.
+The CompositeError class is a special type of exception that wraps one or more other exceptions.
 Here is how it works: